PaulaDuduta/js-clock/README.md

 Users should be able to:

 - View the optimal layout depending on their device's screen size.
-- To view the correct local timezone.
+- View the correct local timezone.
-- To set and clear the alarm.
+- Set and clear the alarm.
-- To receive a notification when the alarm "rings".
+- Receive a notification when the alarm "rings".

 ### Screenshot